kacossio/TeamPython/README.md

 # TeamPython
-This repository contains our model, which includes a model to pull Tweeter data using the API, and a model for classifying Twitter's users location from information such as profile images, banner images, bio information, profile name, and recent user tweets.
+This repository contains our model, which includes a model to pull Twitter data using the API, and a model for classifying Twitter's users location from information such as profile images, banner images, bio information, profile name, and recent user tweets.

 # Documentation